 Line 9a: Type of Entity

-Select the box that has the exact description for your company type (Sole proprietor, Estate, Partnership, Plan administrator, Corporation, Trust, Personal service corporation, Military or National Guard, State or local government, Church or church-controlled organization, Farmers’ cooperative, Federal government, REMIC, Indian tribal governments/enterprises or other nonprofit organization).
+Select the box that has the exact description for your company type (Sole proprietorship, Estate, Partnership, Plan administrator, Corporation, Trust, Personal service corporation, Military or National Guard, State or local government, Church or church-controlled organization, Farmers’ cooperative, Federal government, REMIC, Indian tribal governments/enterprises or other nonprofit organization).
 If not included in the choices, select others and specify it in the space provided.

 Line 10: Reason for applying